 - Additional documentation related to the applicant’s qualifications to complete an international project including additional funding sources may be included in the cover letter.

-The recipient will be notified in March and invited to attend the MLA annual meeting in May at which the presentation of the scholarship will be made.
-The recipient assumes all costs of attending the meeting and the ceremony at which the presentation is made.
+The recipient will be notified in March and invited to attend the MLA annual conference in May at which the presentation of the scholarship will be made.
+The recipient assumes all costs of attending the conference and the ceremony at which the presentation is made.
 If there are no appropriate applicants, as judged by the scholarship jury, the association may elect not to fund a scholarship in a given year.

 Ready to Submit an Application?

 - The grant recipient will be announced in March 2021.